Colic Relief Tips for Parents with Colicky Babies

-6. Tummy tucks.
 Place a rolled-up cloth diaper or a warm (not hot) water bottle enclosed in a cloth diaper under baby’s tummy.
-To further relax a tense tummy, lay baby stomach-down on a cushion with her legs dangling over the edge while rubbing her back.
+To further relax a tense tummy and help with colic relief, lay baby stomach-down on a cushion with her legs dangling over the edge while rubbing her back.
 Turn her head to the side so her breathing isn’t obstructed.

 For colic relief, sit baby on your lap and place the palm of your hand over baby’s navel, and let your fingers and thumb encircle baby’s abdomen.
 Let baby lean forward, pressing her tense abdomen against your warm hand.
 Dad’s bigger hands provide more coverage.
 Or, with baby lying on her back, picture an upside down “U” over the surface of your baby’s abdomen and using warm massage oil on your hands and kneading baby’s abdomen in a circular motion with your flattened fingers, massage from left to right along the lines of the imaginary “U.” (See )